Fundamentals of Place of Supply for Exports of Goods and Services

 The foremost important aspect is the following:

-It is suggested that things be ready before the freight forwarder arrives so the logistics can start.
+Prepare everything before the freight forwarder arrives to ensure a smooth start to the logistics process.
 Certain issues sometimes occur in the export transaction; therefore, it’s okay for a freight forwarder and broker to contact and discuss any problem they think can happen.

 The initial steps of the customs clearance include: